Henzley/Henzley/README.md

 Welcome to my GitHub.
-My name is Henzley
+My name is Henzley.
+Currently a 2nd year student studying Applications Developmtent.
-- I enjoy coding to a certain extent.
-I mean.
-It's fun.
+- I enjoy coding, I mean, it's fun.
-- Currently learning Java and Javascript
+- Currently learning Java + PHP + JavaScript
 - 📫 How to reach me ...
 (I'll update this part at a later stage).